Ecampus/tes-xapi/attendance-recipe.markdown

 ### Result

+**A result is only used in a "closed" statement.**

-If the meeting has a "result" then you can record that in a **closed** statement.
+So, if the meeting had a "result" then you can record that in a **closed** statement.

 ```js
 "result": {